breath.click

 What's Next

 breathclick is evolving from a personal project into a B2B2C product — a model I have commercial experience building in.
 The vision is to bring wellness tools into workplace environments, offered through employers to their teams, and the application’s architecture has already been deliberately designed for this next stage: scalable, multi‑tenant and ready for enterprise use.
 The current foundation supports future extensions such as i18n/l10n for multilingual deployments, fine‑grained ACL and role‑based access control, robust media asset management pipelines, and an event‑driven setup ensuring smooth expansion of asynchronous features.
-It’s also prepared for SSO integrations, observability tooling, feature flagging, API‑first partner integrations and flexible tenant isolation — all making the platform ready for the demands of a mature SaaS product.
+It’s also prepared for SSO integrations, observability tooling, feature flagging, API‑first partner integrations and flexible tenant isolation — all making the platform ready for the demands of a mature digital product.

 The current challenge?
 Building an effective marketing page.
 In 2026, with AI‑augmented development, creating the product itself is the easier part.
-Cutting through noise, communicating value, and acquiring users — that's where the real work begins.
+Cutting through noise, communicating value, and acquiring users — that’s where the real work begins.
 And to stand out, the page needs a unique, intentionally crafted design that doesn’t look like yet another layout generated from a simple prompt.
+I’m planning to test Google Stitch for visual prototyping, but the day only has 24 hours, and spring is in full bloom — logic and dignity suggest that a walk in the park is a better choice than another hour in front of the screen.

 app.breath.click